Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Do I Need to Come In for Treatment?

 If you have deformities, structural concerns, or trauma-induced malformation in your eye area and surrounding tissues, treatment will likely be required.
-If you have existing conditions like tumors and congenital defects, you may need to undergo treatment for orbital issues.
+If you have existing conditions like tumors and congenital defects, you may need to undergo treatment for orbital issues in Fort Myers.

-During your initial consultation, Dr. Laquis will ask you about symptoms you have experienced as a result of your orbital issues and will examine the area.
-He will also talk to you about your complete medical history, including medications you are currently taking.
+During your initial consultation in Fort Myers, Dr. Laquis will ask you about symptoms you have experienced as a result of your orbital issues and will examine the area.
+He will also talk to you about your complete medical history, including the medications you are currently taking.
 This is the best time for you to elaborate on your concerns and expected outcomes.

 After Your Treatment